WhoBuscusYT/ForgeDiscordCode/README.md

-# ForgeDiscordCode
-The code that is used in the Minecraft Forge mod, Forge Discord.
+This is my first time making an open source code mod, so I don't know if I put the right files on here, but this is all the code for the Minecraft Forge mod, ForgeDiscord.
+This is the first mod of the Discord series, with the other two being FabricDiscord and NeoDiscord.
+This mod is a modded version of the well known Paper/Spigot plugin, DiscordSRV.